 Why do we feel we should be doing more?

 What do the patients need?

 It closed with the announcement of two times for unit members to discuss the issue on the following Saturday, with wives invited to join in discussion of bettering the lives of the patients.

 The October 19 X-Change opened by framing an issue for debate: “The Friends should have no part in any alternative service program under a peace-time conscription act”.
-Chuck McEvers, Dale Porter, Bob Morgan and C. Angell each summarized their view in advance of two meetings, one for Day Men on Wednesday night and the other on Thursday morning for Night Men.
+Chuck McEvens, Dale Porter, Bob Morgan and Clarence Angell each summarized their view in advance of two meetings, one for Day Men on Wednesday night and the other on Thursday morning for Night Men.

 After a visit by Mr. Weaver of the National Service Board for Religious Objectors (NSBRO), the December 4, 1944 X-Change summarized issues regarding the future of the unit.
 Superintendent Perry had hired a few more regular employees, and the men, AFSC and NSBRO . . . “all agreed that our maintenance based labor would not displace nor compete with people for wages”.
 Since the unit was created to address acute staff shortage, then the unit “should be withdrawn when a supply of labor reappeared”.
 Dr. Perry desired an orderly reduction and transition plan that would reduce the unit to fifteen.
 The March 6, 1945 issue reported that seven men were transferring out and the unit would be reduced further to ten.
 The unit closed two months later.

 The men published one issue of High Time in July 1945.
 The Swarthmore College Peace Collection holds the 25th issue of House Organ published July 17, 1945.